Views From The Captain’s Chair! Episode Seventeen: The Cheap Lie

 He is the author of the bestselling Z-Burbia series for Severed Press as well as the Apex Trilogy (DEAD MECH, The Americans, Metal and Ash), Bethany and the Zombie Jesus, Stark- An Illustrated Novella, and the forthcoming YA zombie novel Little Dead Man, and Teen horror novel Intentional Haunting (both by Permuted Press).

 Posted on April 30, 2014, in Views From The Captain's Chair! and tagged bible, drabble, exclamation, future, genre, horror, indie publishing, jake, Jake Bible, novel, podcasts, publishing, science, science fiction, scifi, writing.
 Bookmark the permalink.
-3 Comments.
+Comments Off on Views From The Captain’s Chair!
+Episode Seventeen: The Cheap Lie.